awisemanapple/appledata/README.md

 **What was the creation process?**

-These building footprints were hand digitized from very high resolution aerial photography captured by Microsoft.
-The Height attribute was interpolated from a digital terrain model derived from the same data.
+The building heights were measured by TBD and then matched to its respective building footprint ID in OSM.

 **When was the data captured?**

-The footprints were digitized in 2015 from imagery captured in 2014 & 2015
+The building heights were measured and recorded from imagery captured in TBD.
+The OSM_IDs were captured and matched on XX/XX/XXXXX.

 **Why is the data being released?**